Toufiquer/webScrapping/readme.md

 **Additional Information:**

+- The `gcp-build` script in the `package.json` is used to install the Chromium dependencies for puppeteer.
+This is necessary for running puppeteer in a Google Cloud environment.
 - The project uses TypeScript for better code organization and type safety.
 - The `prettier` dependency is used for code formatting.